 On that note, here’s a video on Rowling by Natalie Wynn from ContraPoints that I’d highly recommend giving a watch.
 ContraPoints not only is a channel that makes very, very good content but it also has the know-how and experience to talk about the topic of transphobia and trans issues, given that they’re trans themselves.
 Hence, I’d like to highlight that video.

 On another note, there is also this video here by Sarah Z in regards to the question as to whether or not Rowling “ruins Harry Potter” that I only found thanks to Shaun, an essayist that I really enjoy watching, who also published this video here talking about the fact that J.K.
-Rowling has a lot of friends who appear to be close to the alt-right and anti-trans movements, coincidentally of course.
+Rowling has a lot of friends who appear to be close to the alt-right and anti-trans movements, as well as neo-nazis, coincidentally of course.

 Is “Separating Art from Artist” even possible? – Antisemitism and Bigotry in the Wizarding World